If you're unsure about travel arrangements in light of coronavirus or want to claim insurance for a cancelled trip, we've provided guidance below.

 The Global Opportunities Office and your Queen Mary School have sent out guidance to all students participating in programmes overseas.

 If you have any questions, please contact firstname.lastname@example.org or your home school.

 Modern Languages students from the School of Languages, Linguistics and Film should contact email@example.com.

 To minimise risks to students and staff, we are cancelling all international field trips for undergraduates scheduled between now and 1 July 2020.

-On 24 March, the Home Office updated its visa guidance to provide greater certainty for international higher education students and staff in the UK currently unable to return home due to COVID-19.
-Read this guidance on the UK Government website.
+The Home Office has published updated visa guidance to provide greater certainty for international higher education students and staff in the UK currently unable to return home due to COVID-19.

 Queen Mary's Advice and Counselling Service have published information for current Queen Mary students with Tier 4 immigration permission.

 If you have concerns about your own immigration status in the UK, or that of a family member, please contact the Advice and Counselling Service for confidential advice.